crackernutter/EsriRESTScraper/README.md

 ### Issues:

-1. The method cannot handle how to deal with a query that returns more records and the max allowed by the service (default for most Esri REST endpoints is 1000.
+1. The method cannot handle how to deal with a query that returns more records and the max allowed by the service (default for most Esri REST endpoints is 1000).
 Because using this data would result in an incomplete dataset, I just have the method throw an error.
-A way around this is to just specific a series of queries in the query parameter, so long as each query won't exceed the max records, and the queries won't result in duplicate records.
+A way around this is to just specify a series of queries in the query parameter, so long as each query won't exceed the max records, and the queries won't result in duplicate records.
 However, a great goal would be to add some recursive function that creates a finer and finer geographic mesh, and break up the queries geographically until no query returns more records then the max.
 This would be difficult for me, but is a great task for someone with the time and energy to devote to it.

 ```python
 earthquakesScraper.updateFeatureClass(earthquakesData, ["magnitude > 4"])